JoseCintra/MathAlgorithms/Arithmetic/Factorial/README.md

 # Factorial calculations

-ConvergentSeries - Simple algorithms to calculate factorials in the Fortran language
+Simple algorithms to calculate factorials in the Fortran language

 More informations: